kwakim1/parse_the_human_proteome/README.md

 # parse_the_human_proteome
-A Python script to parse and bin proteins in the human proteome by molecular size and visualize results.
+A Python script to parse and bin proteins in the human proteome by protein length and visualize results.

 ![alt_text](https://i.ibb.co/fYqPRfV/Num-Prot-0-1650-binwidth-50.png)